Featured in The Health Care Blog, February 2020

 Primary care is a crucial avenue for fostering improved health outcomes for a wide range of patients and populations.
 For many, primary care serves as the entry point to the health care system, as individuals and families alike head to their primary care physician for treatment first.
 Primary care emphasizes population health and managing chronic illness.
 As such, primary care is an ideal means for improving our health care system on many fronts including access, cost of care, and quality of health care services.

 Given the benefits, it’s no surprise so much attention has been paid to improving primary care, and the Primary Cares Initiative is not the first such effort.
 Programs such as the Patient-Centered Medical Home (PCMH), the Comprehensive Primary Care (CPC+) program, and Medicare Advantage Value-Based Insurance Design (VBID) give health care stakeholders the means to promote triple and quadruple goals of allocating resources more efficiently.
-In addition to improving health outcomes and improving the experience of all individuals involved—including both physicians and patients.
+In addition these programs, improve health outcomes and the experience of all individuals involved—including both physicians and patients.

 As its name implies, the PCMH is focused on putting patients at the center of health care.
 It recognizes the value of team-based primary care, and five core attributes are included in this model:

 Beyond PCMH is the CPC+ program, an initiative aimed squarely at care sites that have demonstrated significant improvement and transformation in pursuit of value-based goals.
 Payers are invited by CMS to participate in the program if they provide, or aim to provide, care practices that go beyond fee-for-service payments based solely on visits and episodic appointments.
 Through this program, CMS aims to work with payers representing 5 to 7 markets and accounting for roughly 525 practices (around 75 practices in each market).
 Some 330,750 patients would be reached by this initiative, which focuses on several functions for practices to achieve greater health care successes including: